Bachcare’s Guide to the Top 10 Dog-Friendly Beaches in New Zealand

 5. Ocean Beach Domain – Dunedin

 If your doggo is craving some off-the-lead time in summer – this coastline is just the ticket.
 Ocean Beach Domain doesn’t quite boast the same amount of sand as the other beaches on this list, however its excellent for a trot about.
 If you’re a little further south, check out Brighton Beach Reserve which is just as dog friendly, and with a little more sand.

 6. Piha Beach –

-For breathtaking vistas, take your furry friend to one of the most magnificent dog friendly beaches in Auckland: North Piha Beach.
+For breathtaking vistas, take your furry friend to one of the most magnificent dog friendly beaches: North Piha Beach.
 Piha is a classic kiwi summer spot – and one that your dog should certainly enjoy too.
 You’ll notice the dog friendly off-leash area outlined by poles.
 With serious amounts of sand to be dug up, and a strong chance of meeting other furry mates – you’re set to be the family favourite after a visit here.
 Be aware that the waves can be strong here, so if your pooch isn’t the strongest of swimmers its best to keep them out of the water.

 7. Mt Maunganui Beach

 This longstanding favourite holiday spot, also happens to be fabulous for your canine companion too.
 Whilst some areas in Mt Maunganui do require your dog to be on-leash, Blake Park is a great exercise area for dogs in Tauranga.
 There’s also a humming market scene nearby, and a multitude of food trucks to pick up some treats for both of you on your walk.

 8. Mangawhai Heads Beach